dkolkena/adhd/adhd.md

 ^ I can't diagnose you, and I highly recommend against diagnosing yourself.
 If you feel like you identify enough with these challenges for a formal diagnosis, talk to your doctor!

+^ Any recommendations I make are based on my own experience.
+I have not been paid for anything I speak about today.
+Which kind of sucks now that I think about it.

 ---
 [.build-lists: false]
 # What will this talk cover?